 6 DevOps Concepts Every DevOps Engineer Should Know

-Ever heard terms like CI/CD - Continuous Integration and Continuous Delivery, pipelines, compiling, version control, containers and orchestration, and so on?
+Ever heard terms like CI/CD, pipelines, compiling, version control, containers and orchestration, and so on?
 They're pretty alien, right?
-Or at least, abstract.
+Or, at least, abstract.
 For example, we keep hearing about Kubernetes orchestrating containers.
-We can figure out that it probably automates something, but how, and why?
+We can figure out that it probably automates something, but how and why?
 And what actually happens in a Continuous Integration process?

 In this article, we'll clear up the mystery surrounding these terms.
 And while we're at it, we'll also cover some of the essential tools and procedures that DevOps engineers use.
-More specifically, we'll look at why they use those tools; what kind of problems they solve with them.
+More specifically, we'll look at why they use those tools and what kind of problems they solve with them.

-Usually, everything a DevOps person does will happen on some servers somewhere, or on some cloud services.
+Usually, everything a DevOps engineer does will happen on some servers somewhere or on some cloud services.
 This brings us to the first thing a DevOps engineer should master: Linux servers.
 Of course, Windows servers are also used occasionally, but we'll focus on the more popular choice, Linux.

 A Linux server is almost always managed through commands.
 And this might seem a bit intimidating at first.
 But it's basically just us having a chat with the server and telling it what we want it to do.